AloySobek/override/README.md

 ## Virutal Machine

 The project requires virtual machine with special .iso image.
-Download it on the project page into this project root
+Download it on the project page

 ### Run